heading.jpg (6680 bytes)

 Only a handful of permanent residents live there today, but in the last decades of the 19th century, it was the heart of one of the most vibrant gold mining districts in the world, and a major influence in shaping the prosperity of a newly founded state.

-Click on the links below to find out more about this fascinating old town.
+Click on the links below to find out more about this fascinating old town, or use the Google custom search box to look for items of specific interest on this website.
 Or better yet, come up and see us some time soon!

 Recent and archived news items about Walhalla.